ibexa/documentation-user/docs/faq.md

 **How do I create a Page?**

 You can create a new Page in the Page mode by clicking **Create**.
-See [Working with a Page](creating_content_basic.md#working-with-a-page) for more information.
+See [working with a Page](working_with_page.md) for more information.

 **What blocks can I add to a Page?**

 Here is the list of predefined Page blocks.

-You also have the possibility of [creating your own, custom blocks](https://doc.ezplatform.com/en/latest/guide/extending_page/#creating-custom-page-blocks).
+You also have the possibility of [creating your own, custom blocks](https://doc.ezplatform.com/en/master/guide/extending_page/#creating-custom-page-blocks).

 **How can I have my Content reviewed by other users?**